 It is able to do so by providing a parasympathetic nervous system response, which can help promote relaxation.
 This puts the body in a relaxed and rested state which can improve various bodily functions through a decrease in the stress hormone known as cortisol.3 Therefore, if you are looking to minimize the stress repose and reduce anxiety in total, implementing deep breathing exercises is a great way to go about it.

 Ultimately, shallow breathing can be detrimental to overall health and wellness.
 It is a direct response to experiencing anxiety and heightened stress levels.
 Therefore, to take your body and mind out of the heightened response, try implementing deep breathing techniques.
-That way, you can improve your ability to relax and to reduce your anxiety levels.
+That way, you can improve your ability to relax and reduce your anxiety levels.

 Photo Credits: AJR_photo/photoshutterstock.com, BillionPhotos/shutterstock.com, wavebreakmedia/shutterstock.com